-This research group brings into conversation the various ways Biblical Theology has been conceived along with careful exegetical engagement with the text of Scripture.
+This research group brings into conversation the relationship between theological disciplines and biblical studies.
 The aim of the group is to provide an ongoing forum for discussion and publication of exegetically driven interpretation of Scripture that recognizes the entire Bible as the ultimate context within which such exegesis is contextualized.
 Furthermore we seek exegetical exploration that is critically aware of the biblical-theological methodology, hermeneutical perspectives, and theological disciplines that support such interpretation.

-In 2021 the Biblical Theology section will host a session on the relationship between biblical theology and the biblical canon.
+The 2021 Theology, Hermeneutics, and Biblical Interpretation section will host a session on the relationship between biblical theology and the biblical canon.
 The section will offer four invited papers that will reflect on the ways that the concept of canon shapes the methodological and theological perspectives of biblical theology.
 For more information, contact the conveners.

 Matthew Y. Emerson, Oklahoma Baptist University